 Ideally, the parent or carer of the child should notify Northamptonshire County Council themselves, but anyone can do this on their behalf by calling 0300 126 1000 or by emailing MASH@northamptonshire.gcsx.gov.uk

 Very often, the child's parents or carers simply don't know that they are required to notify the local authority, so if you're aware of a child who's living with someone other than a close family member, please let us know.
 Once a notification is made, the child's carer will be able to access additional support and financial advice.

 Watch the video above to find out more about how children and carers in this situation can be helped.
-See more about the definition of 'private fostering' on Northamptonshire County Council's website.
+See more about the definition of 'private fostering' on Northamptonshire Children's Trust website.